 Millionaire banker Spaulding Osbourne relieves the tensions of the high-pressure business world by going out and hunting human victims with a crossbow.

-Robert Forster gives an atypically dogged and tired performance as the pursuing detective.
+Robert Forster gives a dogged and tired performance as the pursuing detective.
 Duncan Regehr, a prize over-actor at the best of times, regrettably turns the polish of the business-suit into a role that comes out more like a camp Rambo.

 With a worthwhile script and most certainly a better director attached to it, this is a film that could have been as ingenious as The Stepfather (1987).
 A better version of the same idea was conducted in American Psycho (2000).